 At first, a few organizations tried taking their events online, with a handful of motorcycle-centric virtual events seeing mixed results.
 While online events meant that riders could participate from any town, city, or state, many riders were quick to point out that the motorcycle community isn’t one that transitions well to an online platform.
 Sharing your ride with a friend online just isn’t the same as actually going on a group ride.

-But that didn’t stop the organizers of the Rolling to Remember motorcycle rally from trying exactly that when it became clear that they would have to cancel their Memorial Day weekend event.
+Rolling to Remember motorcycle rally from trying exactly that when it became clear that they would have to cancel their Memorial Day weekend event.
 Organizers asked riders to download an app called REVER and use it to plan, track, and share their own individual rides to honor the country’s veterans instead.
 While plenty of riders participated, it just wasn’t the same.

 Even dealerships tried moving things online at first.
 Several Harley-Davidson shops throughout the state of Florida hosted virtual bike shows in the early months of the pandemic to allow customers to continue to shop for their perfect bike even as the brick-and-mortar stores were being forced to close their doors.
 But all of these changes were less than ideal.